The Old World Can’t Be Beat…

 And in France, you’re also in the heart of Europe, with easy, quick access to some of the world’s greatest artistic, archeological, and historical treasures.

-From the romance of Paris to the rustic lifestyle in the French countryside, this country has a lot to offer the expat…
+From the romance of Paris to the rustic lifestyle of living in the French countryside, this country has a lot to offer the expat…

 The food and wine, the ancient ruins and espresso, the great weather and street markets, the beautiful walled cities and art museums, the green hills covered with sunflowers and cypress trees… Italy is nothing short of a classic.
 Florence, Rome, Venice… these cities are museums unto themselves and home to some of the world’s most distinguished works of art.

-Next week I’ll continue with a brief introduction to the rest of our top picks in Europe, including Malta, Spain, Greece, and Cyprus…
+Next issue, I’ll continue with a brief introduction to the rest of our top picks in Europe, including Malta, Spain, Greece, and Cyprus…

 Editor, LIOS Confidential